AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 ## The Setup Phase

-Probably the most challenging part was building out a skeleton architecture to hang my code on.
+Probably the most challenging part was building out a skeleton architecture to hang my business logic on.
 I decided to go with, even within Haskell, fairly advanced libraries of [`servant`](https://docs.servant.dev/en/stable/) and [`fused-effects`](https://hackage.haskell.org/package/fused-effects).

 I spent a fair amount of time banging my head against a wall trying to get these libraries to work nicely together.
 This was a primarily from a lack of Haskell ability on my part.
 I had prepared as best I could, but Haskell is deep and I needed to learn more to work day to day with it.
 I was lucky enough to eventually find [an example](https://github.com/mitchellwrosen/hspolls) that marries these two libraries together, which was a life saver.
 I'm sure I would have gotten there eventually, but I was in a bit over my head at that point.